Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

  	![The browser reflects successful creation of the new contact instance](./images/The-browser-reflects-successful-creation-of-the-new-contact-instance.png?raw=true "The browser reflects successful creation of the new contact instance")

 	_The browser reflects successful creation of the new contact instance_

+>**Note:** Additionally, you can deploy this application to Windows Azure Web Sites following [Appendix C: Publishing an ASP.NET MVC 4 Application using Web Deploy](#AppendixC).

+---

 <a name="Summary" />
 ## Summary ##